 Translation and Interpreting

-Students, educators and other language proficient professionals interested in enhancing their employment opportunities or seeking a career in translation and interpreting, check out the courses below.
+For educators and other language proficient professionals interested in enhancing their employment opportunities or seeking a career in translation and interpreting:

 THE COMMUNITY INTERPRETER (CR.
 3)